AkhilPendlimarry/AkhilPendlimarry/README.md

-- 👋 Hi, I’m @AkhilPendlimarry
+- 👋 Hello, I’m @AkhilPendlimarry
 - 👀 I’m interested in Web Development.
-- 🌱 I’m currently learning Python and how to build web applications using React JS and Python.I also interested in Cloud services and learning few of them like Ec2, S3 etc.,
+- 🌱 I’m currently learning Python and how to build web applications using React JS and Python.I'm curious about Cloud services and learning few of the servicesa like Ec2, S3, VPC, IAM etc.,
 - 💞️ I’m looking to collaborate on projects in web development and Cloud/Devops related projects.
 - 📫 How to reach me ...
 - You can reach me on email: akhil.pendlimarry1@gmail.com and on github profile github.com/AkhilPendlimarry.